Latest News, Updates, Tutorials and much more

 Google Analytics 4 And GDPR

-In response to such a complex relationship between Google Universal Analytics and GDPR, Google released Google Analytics 4, due to replace Universal Analytics and to solve GDPR privacy issues.
+In response to the complex relationship between Google Analytics and GDPR, Google released Google Analytics 4 (GA4), which replaced Universal Analytics and solved GDPR privacy issues, especially intercontinental data transfer.

-GA4 gives marketers and site managers many benefits that could be employed for content marketing:
+GA4 gives marketers and website managers many benefits that could be employed for content marketing:

 • Better cross-device tracking, that allows tracking of user journeys across multiple devices.